cohogainLYIT/addams_app/README.md

 ## Other

-    Sprints will start <<check with lecturer>>.
+    Sprints will start on January 11th with each sprint lasting three weeks.
-    The Scrum Master role rotates each week, the schedule is available on the on the process section The Product Owner role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
+    The Scrum Master role rotates each week, the schedule is available on the on the process section The Product Owner role rotates each week, the schedule is available on the on the process section Azure DevOps will be used for task management and planning.
-    Each member of the team will work <<? story points>> per week, unless they are on vacation.
+    Each member of the team will work at least one story task per week, unless they need to take leave.

 ### Branching Strategy

-### Estimating Story Points Within Jira
+### Estimating Story Points Within Azure DevOps

 The teams team's velocity is calculated by dividing the the number of points burned each sprint divided by no of sprints.
 The Velocity chart from Jira (below) is used for this calculation.